It was at the top of ours!

 Just as we entered the gates, the sun started to rise from the East.
 Our first glimpse cannot be expressed in words and during the next 1.5 hours in the grounds, a thesaurus wouldn’t have enough adjectives to describe the varying emotions we felt.

-At around 7.30am it was time for us to take a wander, get up close to this magnificent building!
+At around 7.30am it was time for us to take a wander, and get up close to this magnificent building!
 We were pleased to see a clear blue sky when the sun shone fully.

 In truth, I don’t think we succeeded ….
 I don’t even know if it’s possible!